 Sadness has a lot to teach us if we’re brave enough to let it in.
 When we do, we find the compassion for ourselves and others that motivates kindness and creates strong bonds.
 And research shows it’s those strong social bonds that lead to happiness.
 In other words, happiness grows from sadness—when it’s socially supported.

-The resistance of sadness and the shame that surrounds sadness increases suffering.
 Here’s where we often mess up.
 Our first reaction to sadness in ourselves and others is an attempt to do away with it.
 From that first, “Awww, don’t be sad” uttered to a crying baby to the many “turn that frown upside down”-like phrases to the ubiquitous “be happy, be positive” movement, our culture is anti-sadness.
 It’s come to the point where feeling a little blue is enough to bring on feelings of inadequacy and shame.

 And sadness + shame = suffering.